Flyingfish812/p2myth/docs/Event/Felix-Felicis/index.md

 A feedback survey is available now, here's the [link](https://forms.gle/e1zusEcd1jLQxS4w9).

-Sign-up has ended.
 You can see the group info in the [Schedule page](Schedule.md).
+And you can see the summary of the event at the [summary page](Summary.md)